google/perfetto/docs/analysis/trace-processor.md

 every change to trace processor code or builtin metrics.

 #### Choosing where to add diff tests
-Choosing a folder with a diff tests often can be confusing as a test can fall into more than one category.
-This section is a guide to decide which folder to choose.

-Broadly, there are two categories which all folders fall into:
-1. __"Area" folders__ which encompass a "vertical" area of interest e.g. startup/ contains Android app startup related tests or chrome/ contains all Chrome related tests.
-2. __"Feature" folders__ which encompass a particular feature of
-   trace processor e.g. process_tracking/ tests the lifetime tracking of processes, span_join/ tests the span join operator.

-"Area" folders should be preferred for adding tests unless the test is applicable to more than one "area"; in this case, one of "feature" folders can be used instead.

-Here are some common scenarios in which new tests may be added and answers on where to add the test:

-__Scenario__: A new event is being parsed, the focus of the test is to ensure the event is being parsed correctly and the event is focused on a single vertical "Area".
+`diff_tests/` folder contains four directories corresponding to different areas of trace processor.
+1. __stdlib__: Tests focusing on testing Perfetto Standard Library, both prelude and the regular modules.
+The subdirectories in this folder should generally correspond to directories in `perfetto_sql/stdlib`.
+2. __parser__: Tests focusing on ensuring that different trace files are parsed correctly and the corresponding built-in tables are populated.
+3. __metrics__: Tests focusing on testing metrics located in `trace_processor/metrics/sql`.
+This organisation is mostly historical and code (and corresponding tests) is expected to move to `stdlib` over time.
+4. __syntax__: Tests focusing on testing the core syntax of PerfettoSQL (i.e. `CREATE PERFETTO TABLE` or `CREATE PERFETTO FUNCTION`).

+__Scenario__: A new stdlib module `foo/bar.sql` is being added.

-_Answer_: Add the test in one of the "Area" folders.
+_Answer_: Add the test to the `stdlib/foo/bar_tests.py` file.

-__Scenario__: A new event is being parsed and the focus of the test is to ensure the event is being parsed correctly and the event is applicable to more than one vertical "Area".
+__Scenario__: A new event is being parsed, the focus of the test is to ensure the event is being parsed correctly.

-_Answer_: Add the test to the parsing/ folder.
+_Answer_: Add the test in one of the `parser` subdirectories.
+Prefer adding a test to an existing related directory (i.e. `sched`, `power`) if one exists.

 __Scenario__: A new metric is being added and the focus of the test is to ensure the metric is being correctly computed.

-_Answer_: Add the test in one of the "Area" folders.
+_Answer_: Add the test in one of the `metrics` subdirectories.
+Prefer adding a test to an existing related directory if one exists.
+Also consider adding the code in question to stdlib.

 __Scenario__: A new dynamic table is being added and the focus of the test is to ensure the dynamic table is being correctly computed...

-_Answer_: Add the test to the dynamic/ folder
+_Answer_: Add the test to the `stdlib/dynamic_tables` folder

 __Scenario__: The interals of trace processor are being modified and the test is to ensure the trace processor is correctly filtering/sorting important built-in tables.

-_Answer_: Add the test to the tables/ folder.
+_Answer_: Add the test to the `parser/core_tables` folder.

 ## Appendix: table inheritance